hangovergames/vehikill-room/README.md

 You should copy the default room as `src/rooms/your-room.ts` instead.

-Once you're happy with the change, you may submit it to us as a pull request.
+Once you're happy with your room configuration, you may submit it to us as a pull request.
 We may then add it on the server.